videojs/videojs-contrib-ads/README.md

 * `adscanceled` (EVENT) -- In the future, this event will no longer result in special behavior in contrib-ads.
 It was intended to cancel all ads, but it was never fully implemented.
 Instead, trigger `nopreroll` and `nopostroll`.
 * `adserror` (EVENT) -- In the future, this event will no longer result in special behavior in contrib-ads.
 Today, this event skips prerolls when seen before a preroll ad break.
 It skips postrolls if seen after contentended and before a postroll ad break.
 It ends linear ad mode if seen during an ad break.
 These behaviors should be replaced using `skipLinearAdMode` and `endLinearAdMode` in the ad integration.

+## Autoplay

+Using the `autoplay` attribute on the video element is not supported.
+Due to Autoplay Restrictions imposed by browsers, using the `autoplay` attribute on the player will often not behave as expected.
+The current recommendation of browsers is to use the `player.play()` method to autoplay when autoplay is not restricted and have access to the play promise if it is available on that browser.

 ### Public Methods

 These are methods on `player.ads` that can be called at runtime to inspect the ad plugin's state.
 You do not need to implement them yourself.